TanStack/query/docs/src/pages/reference/hydration.md

     - Optional
     - `mutations: MutationOptions` The default mutation options to use for the hydrated mutations.
     - `queries: QueryOptions` The default query options to use for the hydrated queries.

+### Limitations

+If the queries included in dehydration already exist in the queryCache, `hydrate` does not overwrite them and they will be **silently** discarded.

 ## `useHydrate`